mert-othaw/mert-othaw/Anleitung_Studierende.md

 *(Planned Time: 60 minutes)* - For **"Phase 5 - Prototype "** use **together in a team of 2** for prototyping **your mobile device with Marvel's POP APP (Prototyping on Paper app)** to design and save your prototype. *(Again, you can use a designed example as a guide, but let your creativity run wild.)*

 ### Step 10
-*(Planned time: 45 minutes)* - In **"Phase 6 - Test" (final phase)**, the Feedbackgrid technique on the selected **MURAL template ("Feedback grid" - www.mural.co)** is useful for documenting the respective feedback on the prototypes by a survey/interview of the user and subsequently making possible adjustments to the prototypes.
+*(Planned time: 45 minutes)* - In **"Phase 6 - Test" (final phase)**, the Feedbackgrid technique on the selected **MURAL template ("Feedback grid" - www.mural.co)** is useful for documenting the respective feedback on the prototypes by a survey/interview of the user and subsequently making possible adjustments of the prototypes.

 **In this phase, the students take turns in their roles:** **.
 * **Student 1** assumes the role of **developer**.